ryanthegentry/crypto-archives/README.md

 * Describes an attack where a miner refuses to mine on any chain that includes a transaction it doesn’t like in the most recent several blocks.
 [2013]

- [Majority is not Enough: Bitcoin Mining is Vulnerable (e.g. Selfish Mining)](https://www.cs.cornell.edu/~ie53/publications/btcProcFC.pdf)  by Ittay Eyal, Emin Gün Sirer ( [ipfs](https://gateway.ipfs.io/ipfs/QmNukb1L8BhEsiCbrmnkEJWAvUjhBHidinKMZKfCaLG6ep) )
+ [Majority is not Enough: Bitcoin Mining is Vulnerable (e.g. Selfish Mining)](https://www.cs.cornell.edu/~ie53/publications/btcProcFC.pdf)  by Ittay Eyal, Emin Gün Sirer ( [ipfs](https://gateway.ipfs.io/ipfs/QmNukb1L8BhEsiCbrmnkEJWAvUjhBHidinKMZKfCaLG6ep) )
 * Proposes a modification to the Bitcoin protocol that prohibits selfish mining by pools that command less than 1/4 of the resources.
 [2013]